ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 1. 'sim'
 2. 'call'

 satmut\_utils commands are designed to simulate and call variants in paired-end, targeted sequencing reads.
-Alignments to a single transcript, or contiguous (spliced) coding sequence, are expected.
+Alignments to a mature mRNA reference (contiguous, spliced coding sequence with possible untranslated regions) are expected.
 Genome-wide and transcriptome-wide variant calling is not supported.

 'sim' and 'call' support two different types of paired-end read chemistries.
 The first supported chemistry is a tiled amplicon PCR approach with interleaved sets of PCR amplicons.
 In this mode, R1 and R2 start at primer ends.